All Episodes

 You know, Ed Klein, he wrote books on the Kennedys.

-That got that from me.
+They got that from me.

-Back uh short period of time ago in relation to budget matters.
+In fact, called the Republicans Wildebeests back a short period of time ago in relation to budget matters.

-Hildebeast, wildebeest.
+Hildebeast, Wildebeest.

 Democrats fear her wealth could jeopardize Democrats' historic edge with the middle class.

-That Bill still hasn't over, gotten over being called a racist in the 2008 campaign when he said to Ted Kennedy, you know, Ted wasn't that long ago.
+And particularly from the Obama to the Clinton side, but it's both ways, that Bill still hasn't gotten over being called a racist in the 2008 campaign when he said to Ted Kennedy, you know, Ted, wasn't that long ago?

 This guy'd be fetching our drinks for us.